canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 Now that we know how to create a basic [can.Component](../docs/can.Component.html), let's look at making the them a bit more usable.
-Let's build out the can.Component's template.
+Let's build out the `can.Component`'s template.

 ## Stache Templates
 As mentioned previously, we're using Stache templates in our app.
-Remember that when we downloaded our custom build of CanJS, we included the can.stache plugin.
+Remember that when we downloaded our custom build of CanJS, we included the `can.stache` plugin.
 The CanJS docs tell us that, "Stache templates look similar to normal HTML, except they contain *keys* for inserting data into the template and *Sections* to *enumerate and/or filter* the enclosed template blocks."
 They can also contain limited *conditional